Douglassarachne: Morphology

-The arachnid is characterized by four pairs of legs and a body approximately 15 mm long.
+Douglassarachne is characterized by four pairs of legs and a body approximately 15 mm long.
 The body is divided into an anterior prosoma and a posterior segmented opisthosoma.
 The prosoma is shielded by a subtriangular, undivided carapace with a slight anterior projection.
 Chelicerae and pedipalps are not preserved in the fossil record, suggesting they were either very small or lost during preservation.
 The legs are robust, with the fourth set slightly thicker than the others.
 Each leg had large curved spines on the proximal articles.
 The opisthosoma is broadly attached to the prosoma, with at least eight visible tergites without ornamentation.
 The posterior segments form a small anal tubercle, though the total number of segments is unclear.

 Classification

 The morphology of Douglassarachne does not align with any known arachnid orders.
 With similarly spiny legs, it superficially resembles certain harvestmen (such as Podoctidae and Lacinius).
 Overall morphology is also somewhat reminiscent of a mite within order Opilioacarida.
 However, notable differences in leg structure, body segmentation, and size preclude definitive classification with these groups.
 It also shares some characteristics with the Pantetrapulmonata lineage, including a distinct coupling between the prosoma and opisthosoma and a series of undifferentiated opisthosomal tergites.
 However, the absence of preserved chelicerae frustrates confirmation of this classification.
 As such, it is referred to as Arachnida/Pantetrapulmonata incertae sedis due to the lack of definitive apomorphic characters.